Table of Contents[Hide][Show]

-If you prepare a lot of home cooked meals, you have probably already figured out that it’s fairly easy to end up with burnt rice.
-It doesn’t matter if the rice is white or brown – they both seem to burn fast if you get distracted and leave the pot untended.
+If you prepare a lot of home-cooked meals, you have probably already figured out that it’s fairly easy to end up with burnt rice.
+It doesn’t matter if you use white or brown rice.
+They both seem to burn fast if you get distracted and leave the pot untended.
 Wild rice poses the same risks for the harried cook.

 I will just assume that you are making rice with the good stuff!